harshnative/DS_Algo_for_Cplusplus/singlyLinkedList.md

-# Linked list Header File -
+# Singly Linked list Header File -

-A header file that as number of pre loaded methods on linked list
+A header file that as number of pre loaded methods on singly linked list

-### Note - for the full code look into the linkedList.h file
+### Note - for the full code look into the singlyLinkedList.h file

 # How to import -